You are here:

 The same Guiding Principles and Criteria as for individual fellowships apply.
 Selection is carried out simultaneously with individual fellowships and according to the same selection process and deadlines.
 Selection for participation in a team project is carried out on an individual basis.

-Together with the project proposal the main proposer/team convenor is expected to submit the CVs of the proposed team members, indicate the role of each in the project and provide a timetable showing when team members have committed to be in residence at STIAS.
+Together with the project proposal the main proposer/team convenor is expected to submit the CVs of the proposed team members and in the proposal indicate the role and proposed contribution of each member in the project.

-In general, team project members spend overlapping residencies of approximately two-and-a-half months, limited to a single period of residence.
+In general, team project members are expected to spend concurrent residencies of approximately two-and-a-half months, limited to a single period of residence.
 In rare instances a full-semester team project (five months) will be considered.
+Where some members are unable to join the team for the full duration of the proposed residency, this needs to be indicated in the application.

 Support for a workshop/colloquium hosted by the members of a team project may be offered during the residency dates and will be limited to financing the local costs (airport transfers, accommodation, meeting venue and catering) for up to 12 participants (not counting the team fellows in residence).
-Proposals for a workshop/colloquium must be included in the initial project proposal.
+Proposals for a workshop/colloquium, including its goals, provisional dates, target participants and anticipated outcomes must be included in the project proposal.

 Along with a covering letter, applications should include: